 Alpha Gamma Rho was founded in 1904 at Ohio State University and has since expanded to almost 70 campuses nationwide.
 AGR has historically been strictly an agricultural fraternity, but we have since expanded our membership to those students pursuing other areas of interest.
 The AGR Beta Phi Chapter was founded at the University of Idaho in 1992 and has become a top house choice for students involved in the College of Agricultural and Life Sciences and in the College of Natural Resources.

 What are the principles that Alpha Gamma Rho brothers are expected to live by?

-What kind of education opportunities does AGR provide?
+What kind of educational opportunities does AGR provide?